 Who can apply?

-This PhD Academy is offered to PhD students, post-docs and researchers in sciences, physics, chemistry, biology, health sciences, art and architecture, archeology.
+This PhD Academy is offered to PhD students, post-docs and young researchers in sciences, physics, chemistry, biology, health sciences, art and architecture, archeology.

 For further information: please download the Brochure and the Program or write to: email@example.com